 When blood flow to the kidneys is compromised, it is easier to understand why a dog might have trouble controlling or managing their bladder function.
 The analgesic, or pain-killing, function of NSAIDs explains the neurological symptoms.
 Open wounds in the stomach or small intestine should key us in to why blood might appear in a dog’s vomit and feces.

 The more pain pills a dog ingests, whether they are offered by the owner or eaten accidentally, the more dire the consequences.
 Calling a veterinarian or getting the dog to an emergency pet hospital as quickly as possible can make all the difference to how bad the symptoms become and the length of recovery if your dog ate ibuprofen.
-The treatment options can be as relatively simple as a stomach pump or as involved as surgery to repair a perforated stomach.
+The treatment options if a dog ate ibuprofen can be as relatively simple as a stomach pump or as involved as surgery to repair a perforated stomach.

 Dogs are much better than humans at concealing pain, but if it is clear to you that your dog is suffering, do not, under any circumstances, reach for the medications that you use to treat your own aches and pains.
 Every dog is different, and only a veterinarian can determine a dosage that is appropriate to your dog’s specific body chemistry, or whether any NSAID can or should be given at all.
 The ASPCA’s Poison Control Center hotline is available 24 hours a day.
 Click here for the most current contact information!